kaakaww/workshop-github-actions/README.md

 Add a secret named `HAWK_API_KEY`, and add your StackHawk API key as the value.

-### Save the `stackhawk.yml` Configuration File
+### Commit the `stackhawk.yml` Configuration File

 Download the `stackhawk.yml` file that you created in the Get Started flow in the StackHawk platform.
 Copy the contents into a new file at the base of your repo named `stackhawk.yml`.
 Commit the file.

-### Add StackHawk to your Build and Test Workflow
+### Add a StackHawk Scan to your Build and Test Workflow

-Update your Build and Test workflow, adding the StackHawk Action:
+Update your Build and Test workflow.
+Add a step to start the `vuln_node_express`, and a step to run HawkScan using the StackHawk Action at the end:

 ```yaml
 # .github/workflows/build-and-test.yml